hectorqlucero/ls/README.md

 - **Subgrids**: Use subgrids to create master‑detail relationships.
 Example: a `users` table with a `usercontacts` subgrid.
-- **Troubleshooting tip**: If something doesn’t load or routes don’t update, “touch” `src/myapp/core.clj` (add a space and save), then reload the page.
+- **Troubleshooting tip**: If something doesn’t load or routes don’t update, “touch” `src/myapp/core.clj` (just save this file), then reload the page.
 This forces a reload.
 - **Naming tip (avoid underscores)**: For handler/view/model folders and route names, avoid underscores to prevent Clojure namespace conflicts (prefer `usercontacts` over `user_contacts`).
   SQL table/column names can still use underscores.